Chart Configuration¶

 Position¶

-Supports hiding, bottom, or right-side legends.
+Supports choosing to hide the legend, or display it at the bottom or on the right.
 Clicking on a metric row in the legend can hide/show the corresponding metric.

 Display Value¶